Shifted Autoencoders for Point Annotation Restoration in Object Counting: Abstract

 \section{Abstract}

-Object counting is a field of growing importance in domains such as security surveillance, urban planning, and biology.
-The annotation is usually provided in terms of 2D points.
-However, the complexity of object shapes and subjective of annotators may lead to annotation inconsistency, potentially confusing the model during training.
-To alleviate this issue, we introduce the Noised Autoencoders (NAE) methodology, which extracts general positional knowledge from all annotations.
-The method involves adding random offsets to initial point annotations, followed by a UNet to restore them to their original positions.
-Similar to MAE, NAE faces challenges in restoring non-generic points, necessitating reliance on the most common positions inferred from general knowledge.
-This reliance forms the cornerstone of our method's effectiveness.
-Different from existing noise-resistance methods, our approach focus on directly improving initial point annotations.
-Extensive experiments show that NAE yields more consistent annotations compared to the original ones, steadily enhancing the performance of advanced models trained with these revised annotations. \textbf{Remarkably, the proposed approach helps to set new records in nine datasets}.
-We will make the NAE codes and refined point annotations available.
+Object counting typically uses 2D point annotations.
+The complexity of object shapes and the subjectivity of annotators may lead to annotation inconsistency, potentially confusing counting model training.
+Some sophisticated noise-resistance counting methods have been proposed to alleviate this issue.
+Differently, we aim to directly refine the initial point annotations before training counting models.
+For that, we propose the Shifted Autoencoders (SAE), which enhances annotation consistency.
+Specifically, SAE applies random shifts to initial point annotations and employs a UNet to restore them to their original positions.
+Similar to MAE reconstruction, the trained SAE captures general position knowledge and ignores specific manual offset noise.
+This allows to restore the initial point annotations to more general and thus consistent positions.
+Extensive experiments show that using such refined consistent annotations to train some advanced (including noise-resistance) object counting models steadily/significantly boosts their performances.
+Remarkably, the proposed SAE helps to set new records on nine datasets.
+We will make codes and refined point annotations available. \keywords{Object counting \and Annotation refinement \and Crowd counting}